Morse Homology for the Yang-Mills Gradient Flow: Introduction

-for a gauge-invariant perturbation $\V:\A(P)\to\R$, the precise form of which will be defined later.
-The corresponding Euler-Lagrange equation is the second order partial differential equation $d_A^{\ast}F_A+\nabla\V(A)=0$, called \emph{perturbed Yang-Mills equation}.
-The (negative) $L^2$ gradient flow equation formally associated with the functional $\YMV$ is the PDE
+for a gauge-invariant perturbation $\V\colon\A(P)\to\R$, the precise form of which will be defined later.
+The corresponding Euler--Lagrange equation is the second order partial differential equation $d_A^{\ast}F_A+\nabla\V(A)=0$, called \emph{perturbed Yang--Mills equation}.
+The (negative) $L^2$ gradient flow equation associated with the functional $\YMV$ is the PDE